 A nanny is a professional carer who looks after children in the children’s own home.

-Employment contracts and job descriptions for nannies
+Employment contracts for nannies

 The contract should cover pay and conditions – for example: